nazringr/my_beginner_tutorials/README.md

 # Beginner Tutorials - ROS 2 Publisher and Subscriber

+## Overview

-This package demonstrates the basic functionality of a **ROS 2 Publisher** and **Subscriber** using C++.
+This package demonstrates the basic functionality of a ROS 2 **Publisher** and **Subscriber** using C++.

 The publisher node publishes a message containing a string to a topic at regular intervals, while the subscriber node listens to that topic and logs the received messages.

-### Features
 - Publisher node publishes a message with a counter every 500 ms.
 - Subscriber node listens to the topic and logs received messages.